 I used to work for the Clinton Climate Initiative (CCI) throughout Asia and Australia, where I helped to craft business models that make clean energy financially feasible in emerging nations.
 I focused on solar in Malaysia, rural electrification in India, waste management in Indonesia, carbon capture and storage in Australia, and energy efficiency in Thailand.

 I attended Singularity University's 2011 Graduate Studies Program at NASA Ames.

 I live in that beautiful bay area on the East Coast of the Pacific Ocean.

 You can find out more about my work on my LinkedIn Profile.

 Some random facts that result in good stories and highlight the things I admire most in other people:

 I danced off Justin Timberlake in a reggae bar on Frenchman Street in New Orleans. - I admire incredible dance moves.

-I meditated with the Dalai Lama at his home monastery in Mcleod Ganj. - I admire wisdom.
+I meditated with the Dalai Lama at his home monastery in Mcleod Ganj. - I aspire to such wisdom.

-I missed my meeting with President Obama because I was on my honeymoon, I think he would have approved. - I admire the brilliance of my wife Sunisa.
+I missed my meeting with President Obama because I was on my honeymoon in New Zealand, I think he would have approved. - I love my wife Sunisa.